ronbonb0n/GroupR/README.md

 # Sounds:

 Almost all of the sounds we have used in the game were created specifically for it, either using an online tool [jsfxr](https://sfxr.me/) or by recording them with a microphone and editing them afterward.
-We made an effort to make every sound for our game ourselves; however, due to a lack of resources, expertise, and equipment to create our own foundational audio files, some couldn't be produced from scratch.
+We made an effort to make every sound for our game ourselves; however, due to a lack of resources, expertise, and equipment to create our own original audio files, some couldn't be produced from scratch.

 Using an open-source website that offers us sounds we may use for our projects [Freesound](https://freesound.org/), some sounds were used to get inspiration.
 Based on those sounds, we produced our own new audio files, edited them, and added pitch and amplitude shifters, de-noisers, exponential fades, and other filters to make them suitable for our game: